The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The July 2026 Ankara summit adds a dimension to these already complex dynamics that would be challenging under any circumstances: it is being hosted by the alliance’s most strategically valuable and politically contested member.

-Ahead of the summit, analysts at the European Policy Centre highlighted burden-sharing, transatlantic cohesion, and the future direction of European defence as central themes likely to shape discussions in Ankara.
+Ahead of the summit, analysts at the European Policy Centre highlighted burden-sharing, transatlantic cohesion, and the future direction of European defense as central themes likely to shape discussions in Ankara.

 Turkey presents NATO with what analysts at West Point’s Modern War Institute have called an enduring paradox — it fields the alliance’s second-largest army, its geography places it at the intersection of the Black Sea, eastern Mediterranean, Middle East, and Caucasus, and its recent Steadfast Dart 2026 exercise demonstrated a genuine ability to rapidly deploy joint forces to the Baltic region.